Gurdev13/JS-tutorial/README.md

 ## Objects or Non-Primitive data types
 - Similar to dictionaries in pyhton.
-- Multiple variables can declared in the object block.
+- Multiple variables can declared in the object block
 - Can look up variables using key

 ```javascript